|You're Looking at the Problem

 recently finished the product development and extensive testing of several new solid-state

 battery charging systems.
-These radiant chargers have been designed for a wide range
+These chargers have been designed for a wide range

-as those used in golf carts and electric forklifts.
+as those used in golf carts and solar homes.
 The batteries charged with these

 systems show consistently higher capacity levels than those charged with conventional